Economics

 For assistance with course selection, contact the Academic Advising Centre.

-For additional program information, please visit the Department of Economics or contact the undergraduate program director.
+Learn more about the economics major and visit the Department of Economics or contact the undergraduate program director for more information.